The Ballroom Blitz: Cover versions

 An early cover of "The Ballroom Blitz" was by the Les Humphries Singers in 1974, the first German single to reach #1 in New Zealand.
 In 1979, the song was covered by the Damned, which featured Lemmy from Motörhead on bass guitar.
 It was released as a B-side to "I Just Can't Be Happy Today" and featured as a bonus track on their CD reissue of Machine Gun Etiquette.

 Other covers include Krokus in 1984, the Surf Punks on their 1988 album Oh No!
-Not Them Again (in the lyrics jacket it just says, "You should know the words by now"), Japanese glam rock band Scanch on their 1991 album Ultra Romantic Bombers for Unlimited Lovers under the title of "R&R Dynamite Kyoujidai", thrash metal band Nuclear Assault on their 1991 album Out of Order, Tia Carrere featuring a back track featuring Tommy Nickerson on the soundtrack to Wayne's World in 1992, and Christian rock band Calibretto 13 on their album Enter the Danger Brigade in 2000.
+Not Them Again; and Tia Carrere on the soundtrack to Wayne's World in 1992.
+In 2003, the song was covered by the female Estonian rock band Vanilla Ninja.
 In 2016, The Struts recorded it for the soundtrack of film The Edge of Seventeen.
-In 2021, White Denim published a cover of The Ballroom Blitz via Dropbox.
+In 2020, industrial metal band 3Teeth released Guns Akimbo, a two-track set that included a cover version of "The Ballroom Blitz".
+The song was previously featured in the 2019 action comedy film Guns Akimbo.